Biden Flip-Flops, Now Supports Federal Funds for Abortion

 In a reportedly late addition to his speech, Biden cited the erosion of women’s health services and new abortion restrictions in Republican-led states for his changed thinking.

-“If I believe health care is a right, as I do, I can no longer support an amendment that makes that right dependent on someone’s zip code,” he said to applause.
+“I can’t justify leaving millions of women without the access to care they need, and the ability to exercise their constitutionally protected right,” he said.

-“I can’t justify leaving millions of women without the access to care they need, and the ability to exercise their constitutionally protected right.”
+“If I believe health care is a right, as I do, I can no longer support an amendment that makes that right dependent on someone’s zip code,” he added to applause.

 On Wednesday, the Biden campaign confirmed to reporters that the former vice president, a Roman Catholic who personally opposes abortions but supports Roe v.
 Wade, was not in favor of repealing Hyde.